Levonorgestrel (Generic Levonelle)

 An intrauterine device or IUD is a small t-shaped device that is inserted into the uterus (womb) by a doctor or nurse.

-The copper IUD is made of plastic and copper and works by creating a toxic environment that prevents your eggs from being fertilised or implanting in your womb.
+The copper IUD is made of plastic and copper.
+It works by releasing copper into the uterus which creates an environment that sperm cannot survive in, preventing fertilisation.
 For emergency contraception, the IUD needs to be inserted within 5 days of unprotected sex or the earliest time you could have ovulated.

 The IUD is the most effective method of contraception and is safe for most women.
-It can remain in place for up to 5 years.
-You can choose to have your IUD left in to protect against future pregnancies.
+It can remain in place for up to 5 years, so you can choose to have your IUD left in to protect against future pregnancies.

 -